splinesreticulating/WellSaid/README.md

 <h1 align="center">WellSaid</h1>
 <p align="center"><b>Empathy.
 Upgraded.</b></p>

 WellSaid is an empathy-focused communication tool built with Svelte 5 that helps you craft better responses by providing conversation summaries and tone-based reply suggestions.
+With a clean, modern UI and straightforward experience, WellSaid helps improve your communication with meaningful, contextually appropriate responses.

 ## Features